ivanarganda/weather_app/README.md

 ### Author

 This project is authored and maintained by Iván González Valles.
-For any inquiries or support, you can get me in touch with [ivanartista96@gmail.com](mailto:ivanartista96@gmail.com).
+For any issues or support, you can get me in touch with [ivanartista96@gmail.com](mailto:ivanartista96@gmail.com).